vdavydzenka/PPAOS_Research/README.md

 ## Motivation

 While treatment for PPAOS traditionally focuses on the speaker, communication is inherently **bidirectional**.
 Improving listener adaptation and perception can reduce the communicative burden on the speaker, potentially enhancing quality of life for individuals with progressive motor speech disorders.
 ![image](https://github.com/user-attachments/assets/8411aae9-24fa-4e5d-b711-5d6b4e8715ed)
 ---

 ## Research Design

-- **Participants**: Listened to and transcribed speech samples recorded over an eight-month period from an individual with PPAOS.
+- **Participants**: Listened to and transcribed speech samples recorded from an individual with PPAOS.
 - **Three Phases**:
   - **Pre-training**: Baseline transcription and perceptual ratings.
   - **Training**: Familiarization with written transcriptions alongside audio.